 Drawing on resources and histories local to Yale University and its New England setting, the working group is committed to bringing evidence from an array of media — texts, paintings, sculpture, photographs — under the scrutiny of scholars with diverse expertise.
-Our aim is to build an interdisciplinary community that can tackle methodologically demanding projects under headings like Reception Studies, Intellectual History, or the Sociology of Knowledge.
+Our aim is to build an interdisciplinary community that can tackle methodologically demanding projects under headings such as Reception Studies, Intellectual History, or the Sociology of Knowledge.

 The working group meets once monthly to discuss a schedule of shared readings.
-We are currently soliciting recommendations for the 2019–2020 program and welcome participants especially from the fields of African-American Studies, American Studies, Art History, Classics, Comparative Literature, English, History, Religious Studies, and Women’s, Gender, and Sexuality Studies.
+We are currently soliciting recommendations for the 2020–2021 program and welcome participants especially from the fields of African-American Studies, American Studies, Art History, Classics, Comparative Literature, English, History, Religious Studies, and Women’s, Gender, and Sexuality Studies.
 Prior knowledge of ancient languages and Greco-Roman materials, while helpful, is not necessary.

-Sponsorship for American Classicisms for the 2019-2020 academic year is provided by the Whitney Humanities Center.
+Sponsorship for American Classicisms for the 2020-2021 academic year is provided by the Whitney Humanities Center.

 Thursday, October 15 at 5 PM: William Sanders Scarborough

 Friday, December 4 at 4 PM: Theresa Hak Kyung Cha, Ocean Vuong, and Younghill Kang

 Zoom links and readings provided over list or by request (firstname.lastname@example.org)